ASTRO 2023 FAQs

 No additional software is needed to participate.

-- Browser: Google Chrome, Mozilla Firefox, Apple Safari or Microsoft Edge.
+- Browser: Google Chrome (recommended), Mozilla Firefox or Apple Safari

-- Internet: Use a strong internet connection, 3+ Mbps up, to avoid buffering or slowdowns.
+- Internet: Use a strong internet connection, 5 Mbps minimum but 15+ Mbps recommended, to avoid buffering or slowdowns.

 - Audio: Use headphones or a separate speaker for the best audio quality and experience.

 - Go to https://astro2023.eventscribe.net/systemCheck.asp to see if the system check is successful.

 - Use Chrome (recommended), Firefox or Safari browsers.

 - Disconnect from a VPN (Virtual Private Network).